 Both transfer links are equipped with modems or interface adaptors and signalling terminals and are in use on the basis of duplicate working with load sharing.
 Each link in this method is the reserve for the signal load on the other link.
+(See also Recommendation Q.293, § 8.9.)

 The circuits shall be assigned identical labels on both links and each circuit shall be assigned to one of the parallel signalling links as its regular link.
 The exchange must be capable of accepting signalling traffic for the labels over either link at any time.
+(See also Recommendation Q.293, § 8.9.)